Utania racemosa: Description

-Features that distinguish this species from other Utania are: rachis in distal half of flower-bearing part of inflorescence and infructescence noticeably thicker than proximal rachis and peduncle; above basal 1–2 tiers, flowering and fruiting tiers usually close-spaced, without clearly visible rachis lengths between tiers; lobes of calyx clasp tightly corolla or fruit base in dried specimens.
+Features that distinguish this species from other Utania species are: rachis in distal half of flower-bearing part of inflorescence and infructescence noticeably thicker than proximal rachis and peduncle; above basal 1–2 tiers, flowering and fruiting tiers usually close-spaced, without clearly visible rachis lengths between tiers; lobes of calyx clasp tightly corolla or fruit base in dried specimens.

 Distribution

 The tree is found from Sumatera in Indonesia to Peninsular Malaysia, Thailand, Cambodia, Vietnam, Laos, Myanmar and the Andaman Islands.

 Habitat

 The plant grows in seasonal forest and tropical evergreen lowland rainforest, including secondary forest.
-In Cambodia described as growing in dense forests on sandy or on clay soils at elevations of between 0 and 2000m.
+In Cambodia it is described as growing in dense forests on sandy or on clay soils at elevations of between 0 and 2000m.
 In the unusual evergreen freshwater swamp forests known as choam in Khmer, occurring in Stung Treng Province, northeast Cambodia, Utania racemosa occurs as a rare understorey tree in permanently and seasonally inundated areas.

 Vernacular names

 In Khmer, the plant is known by a variety of names: prôhu:t tük; tatraw tük; and häng tük, and changka trong.

 In Malay, it is known as sepuleh meaning "restorer".
 It is also called kopi hutan meaning "forest coffee" because of the shape of its fruits.